Acute Compartment Syndrome

 Compartment syndrome may also affect more than one compartment at a time, causing a variety of symptoms during presentation.

-When there is bleeding or edema within a compartment, the pressure within the compartment increases, because the fascia that surrounds it does not stretch.
+When there is bleeding or edema within a compartment, the pressure within the compartment increases, because the surrounding fascia does not stretch.
 The increased pressure impairs blood flow to the tissues (see Figure 3).

-Ultimately, increased pressure and decreased perfusion leads to the death (necrosis) of the muscles and nerves within the compartment.
+Ultimately, increased pressure and decreased perfusion leads to necrosis of the muscles and nerves within the compartment.

 Critical to an understanding of compartment syndrome is that capillaries are occluded by an increasing compartment pressure before arteries are occluded.
 Arteries may still flow, and distal pulses may still be palpable, even if capillary perfusion is blocked.
 As such, ordering serial vascular observations (“check pulses every 2 hours”) to detect compartment syndrome is unhelpful and indeed potentially harmful: if distal pulses are charted as present, a physician may gain a false confidence that all is well and ignore other signs and symptoms of ischemia.